✓ Updated March 2026

 Best time: Dec-Mar

-Discover Local Crafts at the Mercado de Artesanías
+Discover Local Crafts in the Plaza

-Learn About Salt Mining History at the Museo de la Sal
+Learn About Salt Mining History

 Planning your Zipaquirá Salt Cathedral, Colombia adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.